You can use G Suite Password Sync (GSPS) to update your users' Google passwords directly from Microsoft Active Directory. Learn more about GSPS.

 GSPS is now installed and running.
 Any password changes made to a user's Active Directory account are automatically updated for your Google users as well.
 However, GSPS doesn't sync your existing Active Directory passwords to Google–it only syncs password changes.

-Be sure to instruct your users to change their Active Directory password (as described in step 8) to sync the password their to Google Account.
+Tell your users to change their Active Directory password (as described in step 7) to sync the password to their Google Account.

 GSPS won't sync an Active Directory password with a Google Account until it's changed.
 Therefore, you need to have your users change their Active Directory passwords to complete the sync process.
 We recommend you prompt your Active Directory users to change their password the next time they sign in.